20 Year Term Life Insurance…. Pretty hot stuff.

 It may not be a good option for someone in questionable or poor health

 Insurance companies base their rates heavily on your overall health.
 If you have a serious medical condition, it might not be a good choice.
 Sometimes we see more favorable ratings for permanent policies such as a guaranteed universal life policy.
-Guaranteed universal life may be a more prudent decision with questionable health at the very least.
+Guaranteed universal life (GUL) may be a more prudent decision with questionable health at the very least.

 For many people, they pay exactly what this instant quote widget determined for them.